Find Schools

 • Cable Splicer

-Job Opportunities for Electrical Power-Line Installers and Repairers
+Job Outlook for Electrical Power-Line Installers and Repairers

-In the United States, there were 120,900 jobs for Electrical Power-Line Installer or Repairer in 2016.
+There were about 120,900 jobs for Electrical Power-Line Installer or Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 13.9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,800 new jobs for Electrical Power-Line Installer or Repairer by 2026.
-The BLS estimates 11,700 yearly job openings in this field.
+There will be an estimated 11,700 positions for Electrical Power-Line Installer or Repairer per year.

 undefined